arwes/arwes/docs/guidelines/systems/systems.md

 Any node can have general non-specific settings which can be inherited to children nodes.
-It can also have specific settings which are only applicable to the node alone but can generate affects on other nodes.
+It can also have specific settings which are only applicable to the node alone but can generate effects on other nodes.

 Transition and persistent [states](../states/states.md) are defined in each node to manage complex interface effects.
 These states can affect children node states.